About the Carolina Postdoctoral Program for Faculty Diversity

-The CPPFD has grown to a continuing class of ten outstanding scholars who serve a two year appointment.
-Recruiting is carried out on a national basis, historically attracting scholars predominantly from the humanities but with growing exposure to all fields.
-More than 185 scholars have participated in the program that had its first scholar in 1983.
+The CPPFD has grown to a continuing class of ten outstanding scholars who serve a two-year appointment.
+Recruiting is carried out on a national basis attracting exceptional scholars from across disciplines.
+More than 200 scholars have participated in the program since its first scholar in 1983.

 “I chose the CPPFD program because no other postdoctoral program I am familiar with allows their diversity postdocs the time to focus exclusively on publishing without the demands of teaching… I also selected the CPPFD program because one of its stated objectives is to mentor its postdocs for their future academic careers.” ~~ Dr. Jocelyn Chua, Associate Professor of Anthropology, University of North Carolina at Chapel Hill.